lux4rd0/weatherflow-dashboards-aio/README.md

 Once all of the docker containers are started up, point your Web browser to the Grafana page, typically http://hostname:3000/ - with hostname being the name of the server you ran the `docker-compose up -d` command on.
 The "**WeatherFlow - Overview**" dashboard is defaulted without having to log into Grafana.

-There are two other dashboards that can be viewed by selecting the "WeatherFlow Dashboards" drop down from the top righthand side of the dashboards:
+There are other dashboards that can be viewed by selecting the "WeatherFlow Dashboards" drop down from the top righthand side of the dashboards:

 <center><img src="./images/weatherflow-dashboards.jpg"></center>